Exterior Change Requests – Celebration Square HOA

 Projects that require approval: any change to the exterior.

 If you are unsure if your project requires approval, it is always best to check first – send us an email.

 All applications should include detailed, easy to understand drawings with a plot map outlining location within your property lines plus notes that include plans, elevations, construction details, colors, location, etc. as necessary to fully describe the proposed project.

 NOTE: Generic statements like, “I want to install a fence around my patio.” can not be accepted and will delay the approval process.

 Please speak with and obtain signatures from all property owners having common lot lines with your property along with property owners who may reasonably view the improvement from their property.
 This signature is not for approval or denial of any application.
 It is simply acknowledgment of the changes you are proposing.
 Owners can obtain signatures while application is under review; however, official approval can be granted until these have been received.
-You can print out a Neighbor Signature Page.
-One will also be sent with emailed receipt.
+You can print out the Neighbor Signature Page and one will also be sent with emailed receipt.

 obtaining a plot map